 Limited to 20 students.
 Spring semester.
 Professor Chowdhury.

-If Overenrolled: Priority will be given to seniors and majors
+How to handle overenrollment: Priority will be given to seniors and majors